 On the journey one looked in vain for a place with drinking water.
-Three months and almost at the end, on November 19th, 1742, the command of Elisabeth saw an extraordinary, high, unknown to him Island.
+Three months and almost at the end, on November 19th, 1742, the command of Elisabeth saw an extraordinary, high island, unknown to him.

-Exactly on 21th November 1742, late afternoon, just before sunset, the two ships reached the largest of the islands.
-Although it was just before dark, a reconnaissance team from Lazare Picault decided to enter the island and were rewarded with plenty of fresh water, turtles and fish in rivers.
-Lazare Picault therefore named the island L'Île d'Abondance, Island of Plenty.
+Exactly on 21 November 1742, late in the afternoon, just before sunset, the two ships reached the largest of the islands.
+Although they were close to darkness, an exploration party led by Lazare Picault decided to enter the island anyway and were rewarded by abundant fresh water, turtles and fish in rivers.
+Lazare Picault therefore named the island the L'Île d'Abondance, Island of Plenty.

 Picault realized that he had discovered a new, unknown group of islands that would later become known as the Seychelles.